capistrano/capistrano/README.md

 We also change external filters so that they can use regular expressions.
 If either a host or role name in a filter doesn't match `/^[-\w.]*$/` then it's assumed to be a regular expression.
+To increase the utility of On-Filters they can use regular expressions:
+* If the host name in a filter doesn't match `/^[-A-Za-z0-9.]+$/` (the set of valid characters for a DNS name) then it's assumed to be a regular expression.
+* Since role names are Ruby symbols they can legitimately contain any characters.
+To allow multiple of them to be specified on one line we use the comma.
+To use a regexp for a role filter begin and end the string with '/'.
+These may not contain a comma.

+When multiple filters are specified in the same declaration, the final filter is the _union_ of all of the components, so an implicit OR is between each one.
+However when multiple filters are declared, they are evaluated in the order declared and so are ANDed together.
+The order of processing is:

+* Environment variables,
+* Command line options,
+* The `:filter` variable value in effect at the time of the `on()` call

 ## SSHKit